MichaelCurrin/hugo-netlify-sample/README.md

 Once the initial build finishes, you can invite yourself as a user.
 Go to the Identity tab in your new site, click "Invite" and send yourself an invite.
 Then accept is from your e-mail inbox.

 Visit `/admin` on your site to login to the CMS editor.
+This use Netlify's Identity CMS, to give users the ability to set passwords, login and edit content.
+Manage your users through your site's settings on Netlify.

-Now you're all set, and you can start editing content.
+Now you're all set and you can start editing content.

 ## Local development